Twenty Ten Talent is a pioneering digital platform dedicated to helping black women accelerate their careers.

 We provide career coaching via personalized, one-to-one sessions to professionals located around the world, via video conference or phone.

-Through our digital platform we share career advice, insights and resources with a global community of black women.
+Through our digital platform we share career advice, insights and resources with a global community.
 We are experts in our field and produce career focused editorial content for media publications and corporations.

 CAREER WORKSHOPS & CONFERENCES